Summary of key points

 The tube's center helps the batter expand evenly and steam to escape, avoiding collapse.

-Bundt pans are known for their decorative shapes and intricate designs.
+Bundt pans are known for their decorative shapes and detailed designs.

-From elegant swirls to intricate patterns, they can make any dessert stand out.
+From elegant swirls to detailed patterns, they can make any dessert stand out.

 They have hollow centers too but instead of tubes, feature elaborate flutes and grooves that bring artistry to your baked goods.